Manhattan Clam Chowder - ☺♥♥♥☺T

 Manhattan Clam Chowder

 I thought about this chowder for a long time and I finally decided to make it.
-The recipe below is originally from the Internet, and I substantially modified it.
+The recipe below was originally from the Internet, and I substantially modified it.
+It is now an outstanding recipe!
+Thus, I decided to also make it a teaching recipe, so you get the maximum benefit and a great chowder.

 One thing I really like about Manhattan Clam Chowder is that it is a tomato based broth type of chowder.
 I contrast that with creamy New England Clam Chowder, which I love.
 Both types of chowder are great and completely different from each other.
 One is creamy and rich, the other savory and spicy.